Cuno cabinet: Occupation of the Ruhr and hyperinflation

 The closeness between Cuno and the political right was a handicap for his cooperation with the SPD, the strongest party in the Reichstag.
 Yet the domestic issues that threatened to limit the cabinet's lifespan were quickly rendered secondary by foreign policy events when the occupation of the Ruhr brought on a national emergency.

 Dealing with the pressing matter of war reparations had been a priority for the Cuno government from the day it took office, as it had been for the Wirth government.
 The new government continued to follow the policies of its predecessor on the issue.
 The goal was to convince the Allies of World War I to accept an extended payment moratorium for three to four years that would allow the Germans to stabilise their economy and currency before resuming transfers.
 The French had budget problems of their own and refused to compromise, holding the German side to earlier agreements.
 The French government of Prime Minister and Foreign Minister Raymond Poincaré was convinced that Germany and its industry were unwilling rather than unable to make the reparations payments.
 A debt moratorium was considered possible only if France were able to obtain "productive collateral" (such as direct Allied control over the coal mines of the Ruhr).
 On 26 December 1922, the reparations commission, against the vote of the British commissioner, formally found that Germany had culpably failed to comply with its obligations concerning the delivery of wood.
-Similarly, it found on 9 January 1923 that the 1922 coal deliveries to France had been deficient.
-Two days later French and Belgian troops occupied the Ruhr.
+Similarly, it was found on 9 January 1923 that the 1922 coal deliveries to France had been deficient.
+Two days later, French and Belgian troops occupied the Ruhr.